 – Work with the company to arrange moving, schools, pet relocation (check out pet relocation companies online)

 4. Settle into your new home

 As Julie says, “It’s about thinking two steps ahead… put yourself in that position.”
 You can make this happen!

 Julie’s blog: www.DriveOnTheLeft.com

 Give the show some LOVE (please!)

-If you love the show and want to help keep it going, please leave a review in iTunes – click here to leave a review and thanks in advance!
+If you love the show and want to help keep it going, please leave a review on iTunes – click here to leave a review, and thanks in advance!